-Every student should talk with his/her instructor and the counselor before voluntarily terminating his/her training or withdrawing from enrollment at the TCAT.
-The procedure terminate/withdraw is:
+Every student should talk with his/her instructor and the counselor before voluntarily terminating his/her training or withdrawing from enrollment at the Tennessee College of Applied Technology - Shelbyville .
+Theprocedure terminate/withdraw is:

 1. Talk with your instructor.
 Explain why you are leaving and what your plans are for the future.